 A pharaoh called Amenhotep II led a number of campaigns into Asia.
 One was in the second year (before the Exodus) when 800 captives were brought back.
 There was another campaign in the seventh year (after the Exodus), but both campaigns were referred to as the first campaign.
 This could suggest that the campaign in the second year was led by the first Amenhotep II, and the one in the seventh year by the second Amenhotep.
 Another campaign in the ninth year, brought back 89,600 captives, perhaps to replace slave workforce lost when the Israelite slaves left Egypt.
 His tomb has been found in the Valley of the Kings in Luxor.

-Around this time, the city of Perunefer was suddenly abandoned , as a result of the plagues and the Exodus of the Israelites.
+Around this time, the city of Perunefer was suddenly abandoned, perhaps as a result of the plagues and the Exodus of the Israelites.

 Revised Egyptian Chronology